Travel + Leisure Co. (TNL) stock: comparing current and last year EPS estimates - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Apr 27 when CHAVY OLIVIER sold 7,900 shares for $38.02 per share.
 The transaction valued at 300,358 led to the insider holds 4,511 shares of the business.

 CHAVY OLIVIER sold 2,650 shares of TNL for $99,402 on Mar 17.
 The insider now owns 12,411 shares after completing the transaction at $37.51 per share.
 On Mar 17, another insider, HERRERA GEORGE, who serves as the Director of the company, sold 2,069 shares for $37.53 each.
 As a result, the insider received 77,650 and left with 0 shares of the company.